-About a month we took a little trip to Stockholm to celebrate my birthday and we had the loveliest of times.
+About A month ago we took a little trip to Stockholm to celebrate my birthday and we had the loveliest of times.
 Jumping on a plane and navigating my way around a new destination has always been my absolute favourite things to do, but our travelling adventures have taken a bit of a back seat since our little Miss came along and the pins on our travel map haven’t been multiplying as quickly as they might otherwise have been.
-So after an 18 month hiatus, we were back on a plane, travel book in hand and off to explore the city of Stockholm in Sweden and I’m so glad we chose Scandinavia to make our travel come back.
+So after an 18 month hiatus, we were back on a plane, travel book in hand and off to explore the city of Stockholm with a toddler and I’m so glad we chose Scandinavia to make our travel come back.
 You can read all about the first half of our trip below and I’ll publish the remainder of our weekend after Christmas.

 We decided to take an evening flight thinking would be better for Ettie as she could sleep on route, however we were very wrong!
 I think she picked up on our excitement or was simply giddy at the fact that we were going on a plane, because she bounced around the whole journey, saying ‘Hello’ to anyone who walked past our seats and popping her head over the seats to talk to the people behind.
 It was ridiculously cute, but also hard work having a giddy toddler jumping about on your knee for 2.5 hours!

 Unfortunately we were a little too eager to get to the hotel and managed to jump off a few stops too early.
 Even thought it was dark and well into Friday night in a strange place, what struck me was how safe everything felt.
 You know you can sometimes get that feeling of unease in a new place when it’s dark and you don’t know your way around?
 Well there was none of that in Stockholm.
-Everywhere was so clean, big and fresh and even though people were already out in the bars enjoying their evening, they were all very respectfully of Ettie being asleep in the buggy and hushed their voices as we walked past.
+Everywhere was so clean, big and fresh and even though people were already out in the bars enjoying their evening, they were all very respectfully of Ettie being asleep in the buggy.
+They even hushed their voices as we walked past.

 We stayed at the Stallmästaregården Hotel, in the Vasastan neighbourhood of the city and were really impressed with it.
 The hotel itself dates back to the 1660’s and was really eclectic in style with many of the original features intertwined beautifully with modern Swedish style.
-The rooms were quiet overlooking Brunnsviken Bay which is a beautiful lake located in Haga Park and the breakfasts (most important bit!!) were superb!
+The rooms were quiet overlooking Brunnsviken Bay which is a beautiful lake located in Haga Park.
+The breakfasts (most important bit!!) were superb!
 It was perfect for a family getaway.
 The hotel also added a little cot to our room complete with mini duvet and pillow which was very cute.

 As you might have guessed Galma Stan (or ‘The Old Town’) is the oldest part of Stockholm with some of the buildings dating back to the 17th Century.
 It was the original city centre and has a beautiful labyrinth of rust coloured buildings and cobbled streets.
-Its also home to the impressive Royal Palace which can be found in the north eastern corner.
-Had we been on our own, we would have ventured inside, but we didn’t think Ettie would appreciate the history, so we opted to wander around the pretty streets and get lost in amongst the hustle and bustle of Swedish life instead, plus it was fun watching her run around outside.
+It’s also home to the impressive Royal Palace which can be found in the north eastern corner.
+Had we been on our own, we would have ventured inside, But we didn’t think Ettie would appreciate the history.
+So we opted to wander around the pretty streets and get lost in amongst the hustle and bustle of Swedish life instead.
+Plus it was fun watching her run around outside.

 You can check out the second instalment of our break here: Birthday Break to Stockholm: Part Two